cerebral-legacy/redux-action-tree/README.md

 }
 ```
 #### Adding to the payload
-Typically you want more than one thing to happen when a signal triggers, which means that you can:
+Typically you want more than one thing to happen when a signal triggers.
+You can add multiple actions to the action tree:

 ```js
 import {signal, dispatch} from 'redux-signals';